5/3/23 blog post

 the World Cup and women's knee injuries

 The ACL is one of 4 major ligaments in the knee.
-It stops the shin-bone (tibia) from sliding forwards during knee movement.
+It stops the shin bone (tibia) from sliding forwards during knee movement.
 Without it, the knee joint is unstable and subject to even more injuries.

-The ACL can be torn 2 different ways.
+The ACL can be torn in two different ways.
 One is by a direct blow to the knee (like Ali Krieger’s injury here).
-The other is by landing or cutting incorrectly, causing the knee to twist, seen this this example by female basketball player Rebecca Lobo.
+The other is by landing or cutting incorrectly, causing the knee to twist, as seen in this example by female basketball player Rebecca Lobo.
 In medicine, we call this the plant/pivot injury.
 The plant/pivot injury is more common, especially in female athletes.
 Here is yet another video of how a simple misstep can cause an ACL tear .
 Athletes who tear the ACL usually report that part of their leg went one direction, and the rest of their leg didn’t.
 They felt or heard a pop, and then they were unable to walk.
 They have pain and swelling in the joint, and they are unable to completely straighten the leg.
 Sometimes they complain that the knee feels unstable.

-Years of research shows that boys and girls jump and cut the same way until their early teens.
-Sometime during the early teens, puberty causes the girls to change their mechanics.
+Years of research show that boys and girls jump and cut the same way until their early teens.
+Sometime during the early teens, puberty causes girls to change their mechanics.
 It may be due to a change in their center-of-gravity, or a change in their Q-angle (the angle created if you draw a line from the hips to the knees to the ankles).
-Whatever the cause, videos which show girls and boys performing sports maneuvers at this age clearly demonstrates that they do it differently.
+Whatever the cause, videos which show girls and boys performing sports maneuvers at this age clearly demonstrate that they do it differently.
 The mechanics the girls use puts them at higher risk of an ACL tear than their male counterparts.

 Notice how this female athlete’s knees turn in as she lands from a jump.

-What can be done to prevent ACL tears?
+what can be done to prevent ACL tears?

 Research also shows that when athletes are retrained in how they cut, jump, and perform other sports maneuvers, their risk of tearing the ACL goes down.
 Programs such as Sports Metrics, offered at Dayton Children’s, does this.
 Unlike sports acceleration programs, which focus on sports performance, Sports Metrics focuses on correcting the mechanics which puts athletes at high risk for ACL tears.
 Although it is impossible to prevent all injuries, athletes who have successfully completed a program like Sports Metrics have a significantly lower number of ACL tears than those who do not.

-Who can benefit from ACL prevention programs?
+who can benefit from ACL prevention programs?

 Everyone can benefit from such a program.
 Female athletes participating in sports with a lot of jumping and cutting, such as soccer, volleyball, and basketball, are at the highest risk of having an ACL tear and would have the most benefit.